Spare (memoir): Relationship with Charles and Camilla, William's wedding, and Caroline Flack

-Harry mentions that both he and his brother had agreed on welcoming Charles's lover Camilla Parker Bowles into their family on the condition that their father did not marry her.
+Harry mentions that both he and his brother had agreed on welcoming Charles's lover Camilla into their family on the condition that their father did not marry her, but Charles was going ahead and Harry recognised that his father was finally going to be with the woman he loved.
 He alleges that Camilla "sacrificed" him "on her personal PR altar" to improve her own public image and leaked "minute details" of a conversation she had with William to the press.
+Harry also says that Charles and Camilla leaked news of his drug use in 2002 and sent him to a drug rehabilitation centre in order to garner sympathy for Charles as a father and for their relationship.
 He alleges that William "felt tremendous guilt" for not speaking up about their father's affair with Camilla, and he had "long harboured suspicions about the Other Woman."
 He adds that William was left "confused" and "tormented" as a result of the affair.
-Harry also claims that Camilla had "played a role" in his mother's death because she had been "pivotal" in the disintegration of his parents' marriage.
+Harry also says that Camilla had "played a role" in his mother's death because she had been "pivotal" in the disintegration of his parents' marriage.
 He likened his first time meeting her to "getting an injection" and added Camilla was "bored," partly because Harry was not Charles's heir and could not be a threat to her desires for marrying his father.
-Harry confesses that his father found happiness after marrying Camilla, and that he wanted both his father and Camilla to be happy, wondering if "she was less dangerous being happy."
-Harry also claims that Camilla turned his bedroom at Clarence House into her dressing room as soon as he left.
+Harry says that his father found happiness after marrying Camilla, and that he wanted both his father and Camilla to be happy, wondering if "she was less dangerous being happy."
+Harry also states that Camilla turned his bedroom at Clarence House into her dressing room as soon as he left.
 He also talks about Charles's experience at Gordonstoun, where Harry claims his father was bullied and "almost did not survive."
 He discusses his father's attachment to his teddy bear, which helped him through Gordonstoun and remained one of his favourite objects as an adult, a representation of "the essential loneliness of his childhood."